Stage Two, Combinations and Adventure - Homemade Baby Food Recipes

 Meats/Fish/Protein: eggs, chicken, beef, pork, salmon, cod, tofu

-I like to slow-cook this recipe using purple potatoes or sweet potatoes.
+Herbed Roasted Root Veggies In The Slow Cooker I like to slow-cook this recipe using purple potatoes or sweet potatoes.
 Here I have used sweet potatoes, but you use the one that you prefer.
-Don’t let this cook to the point of total mush; this is a great recipe for […]
+Don’t let this cook to the […]

 These lovely root veggies receive an extra depth of flavor and sweetness when you add in apples and fennel.
 While this is a great recipe for the slow cooker, you should also try roasting these together sometime!
 Slow Cooker Size: 4 to […]